sacredheartsc/selfhosted/roles/prosody_letsencrypt_proxy/README.md

 This role has two modes: `master` and `slave`.

-The `master` role should be run on your domain's webserver.
-Certificates for retrieved from LetsEncrypt via Certbot, and placed in a special `sftp`-accessible location.
+The `master` mode should be run on your domain's webserver.
+Certificates are retrieved from LetsEncrypt via Certbot, and placed in a special `sftp`-accessible location.

-The `slave` role should be run on your XMPP host.
+The `slave` mode should be run on your XMPP host.
 It periodically scrapes the new certificates from the `master`, and reloads Prosody if necessary.